Secure computer disposal

 Data is easy to recover using data recovery products and know-how.
 Deleting partitions or reformatting will not work either as there are many ways to recover deleted partitions or recover from a format.
 It is not necessary to have the original machine as data recovery is achieved by connecting a drive to another computer.

 Company data falling into the wrong hands could be damaging in all sorts of ways.
 The financial loss to the business, loss of customer confidence, loss of reputation or even legal action for failure to secure data and breaching the General Data Protection Regulation.
-There have been numerous high profile cases of government data falling into the wrong hands which highlights some of the risks.
+There have been numerous high-profile cases of government data falling into the wrong hands which highlight some of the risks.

-There are three main ways of destroying data from a computer hard disk.
+There are three main ways of destroying data from a computer’s hard disk.

 - Degaussing involves removing the drive and subjecting it to a powerful magnetic field, which destroys all the data and damages the physical drive.
 Degaussing needs a specialist and costly hardware which is also very heavy, so it is not practical.